Griboedow/SimplePasteImage/README.md

 * Test older MWs (oldest supproted?).
 Looks like we can make it very generic (we need ot modify buffer only).
 * Enable when pasting one file
 * Fix image URLs, make it so image is not a link to its file
+* Test what if copy-paste images from VE of the same wiki
 * ...
 * Ofc refactoring.
 Currently it is a mess, I wanted to see if the idea works at all Nevertheless, it works in simple scenarios